Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: GPC1 Detrend Details

-With this two-stage calculation performed across all subdivisions of the mosaicked OTA image, and missing model pixels filled with the average of their neighbors, the final background model is stored on disk as a $13\times{}13$ image with header entries listing the binning used.
+With this two-stage calculation performed across all subdivisions of the mosaicked OTA image, and missing model pixels filled with the average of their neighbors, the final background model is stored on disk as a $13\times{}13$ image for the GPC1 chips with header entries listing the binning used.
 The full scale background image is then constructed by bilinearly interpolating this binned model, and this is subtracted from the science image.
-Each object in the photometric catalog has a SKY and SKY\_SIGMA value that is the evaluation of this model at the location of that object.
+Each object in the photometric catalog has a SKY and SKY\_SIGMA value determined from the background model mean and standard deviation.

 Although this background modeling process works well for most of the sky, astronomical sources that are large compared to the $800\times{}800$ pixel subdivisions can bias the calculated background level high, resulting in an oversubtraction near that object.
 The most common source that can cause this issue are large galaxies, which can have their own features modeled as being part of the background.
-For the specialized processing of M31, which covers an entire pointing of GPC1, the measured background was added back to the \ippstage{chip} stage images, but this special processing was not used for the large scale $3\Pi$ PV3 reduction.
+For the specialized processing of M31, which covers an entire pointing of GPC1, the measured background was added back to the \IPPstage{chip} stage images, but this special processing was not used for the large scale $3\pi$ PV3 reduction.